-- by DVA (column A) - by grants to states and territories, through NHR funding and NPPs (column B), including HSDs in public hospitals - on PHI premium rebate claimed through providers (column C) and through taxes (column M) - by DoH, including spending on MBS and PBS programs (column D) - by other Australian Government agencies, such as spending on capital expenditure, capital depreciation, health research and the net medical expenses tax rebate (which had phased out by the end of 2018-19) (column E).
-As of 2019-20, spending by the ADF is also included.
+- by DVA (column A) - by grants to states and territories, through NHR funding and NPPs (column B), including HSDs in public hospitals - on PHI premium rebate claimed through providers (column C) and through taxes (column M) - by DoHAC, including spending on MBS and PBS programs (column D) - by other Australian Government agencies, such as spending on capital expenditure, capital depreciation, health research and the net medical expenses tax rebate (which had phased out by the end of 2018-19) (column E).
+Since 2019-20, spending by the Department of Defence is also included.